Rubric Best Practices, Examples, and Templates

 2 | description | description | description |

-An analytic or descriptive rubric breaks an assignment into multiple criteria and provides descriptions for different levels of performance within for each.
-Instructors assign separate scores for each criterion, leading to a total score.
+An analytic rubric breaks an assignment into multiple criteria and describes different performance levels for each.
+Instructors assign separate scores for each criterion, which are combined into a total score.

-- Easily grade work that is inconsistent across criteria
+- Handle work that is uneven across criteria

-- They may focus too much attention individual criterion scores rather than overall quality
+- May shift focus to individual scores rather than overall quality

 - Essays, research projects and presentations

-- Assignments where multiple skills or components need assessment
+- Assignments with multiple skills or components to assess

-- Formative assessments where detailed feedback will create a better final product
+- Formative assessments where detailed feedback will lead to a better final product

 Single-Point Rubrics